 UDP Scan

 UDP scan is used to identify open UDP ports on a target system.
 This technique involves sending a UDP packet to each port on the target system and listening for a response.
 If a response is received, the port is considered open.
-This technique is more difficult than TCP scanning, as UDP is connectionless and doesn’t have a handshake mechanism.
+This technique is more complicated than TCP scanning, as UDP is connectionless and doesn’t have a handshake mechanism.
 Here’s an example of how to perform a UDP scan using nmap:

 nmap -sU 192.168.1.1

-This command will perform a UDP scan on the target IP address 192.168.1.1, and return a list of open UDP ports.
+This command will perform a UDP scan on the target IP address 192.168.1.1 and return a list of open UDP ports.

 ACK Scan